issamdakir/BDENTAL/README.md

-# BDENTAL SCAN VIEWER
+# BDENTAL

-#BDENTAL-SCAN-VIEWER is a Blender add-on for CT Scan and specialy dental CBCT vizualisation.
+#BDENTAL is a Blender add-on for CT Scan and specialy dental CBCT vizualisation.
 #It is first part of an Dental Implant planing add-on.

 #Install Instructions.